City of University Heights, Iowa

 "Football Saturday's were exciting as I parked cars on the yard for $1.00 per car and would make $45.00 on a good day.
 The trains would arrive mid morning from Chicago and the passengers would depart by the Melrose bridge up the stairs to the stadium.

 "I remember Mrs. Winders riding her motorcycle around University Heights in uniform, Jerry and I referred to her as "the Sheriff".
-Ladies on motorcycles were a rare citing in the 50's.
+Ladies on motorcycles were a rare sighting in the 50's.
 She was a nice lady, I mowed her lawn many summers.

 "I still have Jerry Neuzil as my best friend, I talk to him regularly and see him frequently.
 He lives on the East side of Iowa City.
 I think more than anything else that may sum up my memories of University Heights.
 I return to Iowa City frequently, I attended the Iowa vs. Arizona football game last September, taking the train in from Coralville was a great nostalgic time.